jensvoid/lorg/README.md

 **Q:** _What about W3C-extended (IIS) log file formats?_
 **A:** Convert, using e.g. [rconvlog](http://rebex.net/rconvlog/)

+**Q:** _Shouldn't we have a look at Apache's error_log files, in addition to access_logs?_
+**A:** From a forenscis perspective: absolutely!
+At the moment, automated parsing and interpretation of error_log files is not implemented, however this might become a feauture in the future.

 **Q:** _How do i can various separate logfiles at once?_
 **A:** Merge, using e.g. [logmerge](http://code.google.com/p/logmerge).
 If you have several access.log.*.gz files, try something like `gunzip access.log.*.gz && cat access.log.* > merged.log`.